opensource4you/astraea/README.md

 ```

 The command to set up broker can be executed multiple times to create a broker cluster.
 The env `KAFKA_VERSION` is used to
 define the release version of kafka.
-Or you can define `KAFKA_REVISION` to run kafka based on specify revision of source code.
+Or you can define `KAFKA_REVISION` to run kafka based on specific revision of source code.

 ---